Intellectual Property (IP) for SMEs

 Oxford University Innovation manages hundreds of licences to companies worldwide and in all technology sectors and can offer a licence agreement that will be appropriate for the technology and the commercial requirements.

-Licensees do not have to worry about the patent process, which is entirely managed by Oxford University Innovation as part of a portfolio of more than 2,000 patents and applications.
+Licensees do not have to worry about the patent process, which is entirely managed by Oxford University Innovation as part of a portfolio of more than 3,000 patents and applications.
 In many cases the technologies can be supported with research or consulting from the original inventors and developers and in certain cases Oxford University Innovation can offer participation in proof of concept funding.
-Research and development by companies is frequently supported with grants or other financial and tax concessions by governments and in the United Kingdom these may include R&D tax credits, grants from the Technology Strategy Boards or the UK Patent Box.
+Research and development by companies is frequently supported with grants or other financial and tax concessions by governments and in the United Kingdom these may include R&D tax credits, grants from Innovate UK or the UK Patent Box.

 Companies that have the resources and desire to turn intellectual property into new products can find a wide range of new opportunities among the listed technologies in this section.
 Please contact Oxford University Innovation directly to find out more about any particular technology or sector.

 If you are an investor looking for opportunities to create a new technology venture or to attain IP on behalf of a 3rd party, please look at our investment opportunities or contact us about any of the technologies available to discuss their suitability for investment.